materialscloud-org/learn-fireside/2_lattice_param_bulk_modulus/README.md

 9. Inspect the data by plotting it.
 If you don't see a minimum, extend the range of lattice parameter in the appropriate direction until you have enough point to see a minimum and properly fit it.
 10. Run the code ```ev.x``` which will interactively prompt you for various inputs:
     1. ```Lattice parameter or Volume are in (au, Ang) >```
       Answering 'Ang' or 'ANG' or 'ang' means the first column of the file you prepared in point 8 is in unit of angstroms.
-An other answer will be interpreted as atomic units.
+      Any other answer will be interpreted as atomic units.
     2. ```Enter type of bravais lattice (fcc, bcc, sc, noncubic) >```
       Enter 'fcc' since it is the one we are using
     3.  ```Enter type of equation of state :```